Welcome | Resources for liturgy | Liturgical ministries

 Sing to the Lord: Music in divine worship

 Guidelines for music in the liturgy from the United States Conference of Catholic Bishops.
-The Australian Catholic Bishops Conference has endorsed Sing to the Lord as official guidelines to also be used here in Australia.
+The Australian Catholic Bishops Conference has endorsed Sing to the Lord as the official guidelines to also be used here in Australia.